stan-lubinski/stan-lubinski/README.md

 - 👋 Hi, I’m @stan-lubinski
 - 👀 I’m interested in front-end development (particularly Angular)
-- 🌱 I’m currently working on improving my web development skills
+- 🌱 I’m currently working on expanding my portfolio and having fun with some pet projects
 - 💞️ I’m looking to collaborate on any Angular projects
 - 📫 How to reach me: stanislauliubinski@gmail.com